Company Registration in Bahrain

 • Engineering Professional Practice (COEPP)

-With regards to the Bahrain company formation cost, it depends on the type of business activity and business license that is chosen.
+With regards to the cost of company registration in Bahrain, it depends on the type of business activity and business license that is chosen.

-It can be difficult if one is an ex-pat to go through the procedure of starting a business in Bahrain.
-That is where business setup consultants in Dubai like Commitbiz can help with the registration.
+It can be difficult for an ex-pat to go through the procedure of starting a business in Bahrain.
+That is where business setup consultants in Dubai, like Commitbiz, can help with the registration.
 Our consultants have years of experience in this field and can make the process hassle-free.

 Contact us today – we’d be happy to assist you.